My2ndAngelic/DA204E/Assignment/A7/README.md

 It is fun to write in WPF, especially the application scales pretty well.
 However, not all features of WinForms are available on WPF yet, especially FolderBrowserDialog, which is used in this project.

 ## Is coding in WPF is easier than WinForms?
 Yes.
-Just organize your elements into grids instead of pixel-based layouts.
+For me it is just the matter of organize your elements into grids instead of pixel-based layouts.

 ## Final words
 Thank you for reading and for the course.